Kidney Cancer Treatmetn symptoms of kidney cancer

 What Are Lymph nodes?

 Lymph nodes are like little “filters,” collecting and storing white blood cells that may be used to fend against infections.
-To measure the level of dysfunction in am patients lymph nodes and to measure the size of tumors, a doctor utilizes radiology scans such as CT and MRI, along with biological samples (via biopsy) from tumours, to establish the extent of the disease.
+To measure the level of dysfunction in a patient’s lymph nodes and the size of tumors, a doctor utilizes radiology scans such as CT and MRI, along with biological samples (via biopsy) from tumors, to establish the extent of the disease.

 4-stages-kidney-cancer

-Grades are assigned to tumours to reflect the degree to which their cells deviate from normality.
-The rate of tumour growth can also be estimated by grading.
+Grades are assigned to tumors to reflect how their cells deviate from normality.
+Grading can also estimate the rate of tumor growth.
 High-grade tumors are characterized by rapidly dividing abnormal cells that don’t resemble healthy tissue.
 It is common for high-grade tumors to develop and spread faster than low-grade ones.

 Diagnostic tests for kidney cancer

-To reach a diagnosis, an oncologist looks thorough a patients medical history records and do a preliminary physical examination looking for signs of kidney cancer.
-They may also request tests that aid in detecting and evaluating cancer.
+To reach a diagnosis, an oncologist looks through a patient’s medical history records and does a preliminary physical examination, looking for signs of kidney cancer.
+They may also request tests to aid in the detection and evaluation of cancer.
 Indicators that may be used in such examinations are:

 • Urinalysis – Urine samples are used to check for the presence of blood.
 Urine tests can identify even the tiniest amounts of blood that would be undetectable to the human eye.

-• Blood tests are used for checking your electrolyte levels and counting your blood cell types.
-Reduced red blood cell count (anaemia) and renal disease are detectable with a simple blood test (by looking at the creatinine levels).
+• Blood tests check electrolyte levels and count blood cell types.
+Reduced red blood cell count (anemia) and renal disease are detectable with a simple blood test (by looking at the creatinine levels).

-• A computed tomography (CT) scan is an X-ray that employs a computer to produce several cross-sectional pictures of the body.
+• A computed tomography (CT) scan is an X-ray technique that uses a computer to produce multiple cross-sectional images of the body.
 Intravenous contrast is commonly used in this examination (dye), and Dye administration may be unsafe for those with compromised renal function.

-• Cystoscopy scans allow doctors to see inside the patients body via a very thin, flexible tube known as a cystoscope
+• Cystoscopy scans allow doctors to see inside a patient’s body through a skinny, flexible tube called a.

-• A powerful radiomagnet is used in an MRI scan to create pictures of the organs and structures deep within the human body.
+• An MRI scan uses a powerful magnetic field to create images of the organs and structures deep within the human body.

-• An ultrasound scan can be used to examine the body to produce pictures on a screen by sending high-frequency sound waves into the tissues.
-Tumors have a different density than healthy tissues; thus, this test can assist in finding them.
+• An ultrasound scan can examine the body to produce pictures on a screen by sending high-frequency sound waves into the tissues.
+Tumors have a different density from healthy tissues; thus, this test can assist in their detection.

-• A renal mass biopsy entails inserting a tiny needle into the tumour and removing a tissue sample (biopsy).
-A pathologist can examine the sample tissue under a microscope to determine whether or not cancer cells are present.
+• A renal mass biopsy entails inserting a tiny needle into the tumor and removing a tissue sample (biopsy).
+A pathologist can examine the tissue sample under a microscope to determine whether cancer cells are present.
 Your doctor may or may not prescribe a kidney biopsy because of the test’s limited accuracy in detecting cancer.

 • Renal Arteriogram.
-This test is used to evaluate the blood supply to the tumour.
-It is not given often, but may help diagnose small tumors.
+This test is used to evaluate the blood supply to the tumor.
+It is not given often, but it may help diagnose small tumors.
 It has other uses, as well.
 [3]

 Kidney Cancer Prevention & Risk Factors